dong-zh/queen-fight/readme.md

 ./fetch_deps.sh -G Ninja
 ```

-This will fetch all the dependencies.
+This will fetch all the dependencies. `-G Ninja` is only required in Windows.

 If you're using VS Code, you can just press the run button at the bottom of the Window.
 Otherwise,